The CHIditarod Grant Program

 - Your most recent financial statement

-July 15, 2017 – Deadline for initial nominations (you can nominate yourself!)
+July 15 – Deadline for initial nominations (remember, you can nominate yourself)

-August 10, 2017 – Finalist are notified and move on to the second round of the application process
+August 10 – Finalist are notified and continue to the second round of the application process

 The CHIditarod Foundation grant recipients must agree to (1) provide a narrative report on or before May 1, approximately 7 months after the awards are granted, and (2) provide joint press release and promotion regarding your organization’s receipt of funding from the CHIditarod Foundation.